A uniform Linnik basic lemma and entropy bounds: Introduction

 \subsection{Entropy bounds}

 Consider a sequence of homogeneous toral sets

-where $\bfT_i \simeq \Res_{K_i/\Q}(\Gm)$ for some number field $K_i$ of degree $n$ and $g_i \in \GL_n(\bbA)^1$.
-To each $Y_i$ one can associate an order in $K$ and define a discriminant $\disc(Y_i)$ which is the product of the discriminant of this order and some measure of distortion at the Archimedean place.
+where $\bfT_i \simeq \Res_{K_i/\Q}(\mathbb{G}_{m,K_i})$ for some number field $K_i$ of degree $n$ and $g_i \in \GL_n(\bbA)^1$.
+To each $Y_i$ one can associate an order in $K_i$ and define a discriminant $\disc(Y_i)$ which is the product of the discriminant of this order and a measure of distortion at the Archimedean place.
 We refer to \cite[\S4]{ELMV11Annals} and \S\ref{sec:discvol} below for an exact definition.
 We say that $Y_i$ is of maximal type if the associated order is the ring of integers in $K_i$.
 The homogeneous toral set $Y_i$ also comes with a notion of volume $\vol(Y_i)$ related to the discriminant through $\vol(Y_i) = \disc(Y_i)^{\frac{1}{2}+o(1)}$ (cf.~\cite{ELMV11Annals}).

 Assume that the discriminants $\disc(Y_i)$ go to infinity for $i \to \infty$.
-We write $\mu_{Y_i}$ for the invariant probability measure on $Y_i$ and suppose that the measures $\mu_{Y_i}$ converge in the weak${}^\ast$-topology to some probability\footnote{In some cases, non-escape of mass is known.
+As before, we write $\mu_{Y_i}$ for the $g_i^{-1}\bfT_i(\bbA)^1 g_i$-invariant probability measure on $Y_i$.
+Suppose that the measures $\mu_{Y_i}$ converge in the weak${}^\ast$-topology to some probability\footnote{In some cases, non-escape of mass is known.
 For instance when $K_i/\Q$ is abelian, subconvexity of the Dedekind $\zeta$-function $\zeta_{K_i}(s)$ is known by Burgess' bound and non-escape of mass holds by \cite{ELMV11Annals}.} measure $\mu$.
 Furthermore, suppose that there exists a place $u$ of $\Q$ and a split $\Q_u$-torus $\bfA < \GL_n$ so that every $\mu_{Y_i}$ is invariant under $A = \bfA(\Q_u)$.
+If $u \neq \infty$, we also assume that we have a fixed invariance subgroup at the Archimedean place i.e.~that $g_{i,\infty}^{-1}\bfT_ig_{i,\infty}$ is independent of $i$.
 For the purposes of this article, there is no difference between $u$ Archimedean and $u$ non-Archimedean.
-For simplicity, we also assume that we have a fixed invariance subgroup at the Archimedean place (if $u \neq \infty$) i.e.~that $g_{i,\infty}^{-1}\bfT_ig_{i,\infty}$ is independent of $i$.